Token Swapping on Trees: Lower Bounds on Approximation

 \section{Lower Bounds on Approximation}

 In this section we prove that if an algorithm for token swapping on a tree never swaps a token on a happy leaf, then it has worst case approximation factor at least $\frac{4}{3}$.
-In Section~\ref{sec:2-approx-algs} we described three 2-approximation algorithms for token swapping on a tree: the Happy Swap algorithm, Vaughan's algorithm, and the Cycle algorithm.
+In Section~\ref{sec:2-approx-algs} we described three 2-approximation algorithms for token swapping on a tree: the Happy Swap algorithm, the Vaughan-Portier algorithm, and the Cycle algorithm.
 All three algorithms fix the happy leaves, so the lower bound applies.
 For the Happy Swap algorithm and the Cycle algorithm we improve the approximation lower bound to 2.
 To do this we use further properties of those algorithms, in particular, constraints on how far a token may stray from the path between its initial and final positions.
-It is an open question whether Vaughan's algorithm has an approximation factor better than 2.
+The question of whether the Vaughan-Portier algorithm is also limited by factor 2 was recently answered~\cite{aichholzer2021hardness}.

 \begin{theorem} Any algorithm that does not move tokens at happy leaves has an approximation factor of at least $\frac{4}{3}$. \end{theorem} \begin{proof} Define a tree $T_k$ to have a path of $2k+1$ vertices, $p_k, p_{k-1}, \ldots, p_1, p_0, p'_1, \ldots, p'_k$ together with a set $L$ of $k$ leaves adjacent to the center vertex, $c = p_{0}$, of the path.
 The tokens at $c$ and the vertices of $L$ are already home, i.e., they have the same initial and final positions.
 The tokens on the path should be reversed, i.e., the token initially at vertex $p_i$ of the path has final position $p'_i$ and vice versa.
 See Figure~\ref{fig:4-3-approx-example} for an illustration.